KaueAbade/ModbusMaster/README.md

   static uint32_t i;
   uint8_t j, result;
   uint16_t data[6];

   i++;

   // set word 0 of TX buffer to least-significant word of counter (bits 15..0) node.setTransmitBuffer(0, lowWord(i));

   // set word 1 of TX buffer to most-significant word of counter (bits 31..16) node.setTransmitBuffer(1, highWord(i));

-  // slave: write TX buffer to (2) 16-bit registers starting at register 0
-  result = node.writeMultipleRegisters(0, 2);
+  // slave: write TX buffer to (2) 16-bit registers starting at register 0 for the slave 1 result = node.writeMultipleRegisters(1, 0, 2);

-  // slave: read (6) 16-bit registers starting at register 2 to RX buffer
-  result = node.readHoldingRegisters(2, 6);
+  // slave: read (6) 16-bit registers starting at register 2 to RX buffer for the slave 1 result = node.readHoldingRegisters(1, 2, 6);

   // do something with data if read is successful if (result == node.ku8MBSuccess)
   {